thoughtspot/thoughtspot.github.io/_admin/scriptability/scriptability-answer.md

     ![Zip file]({{ site.baseurl }}/images/scriptability-cloud-zip-file.png "Zip file")

 ## Edit the Answer `.tsl` file
 You can edit the Answer `.tsl` file before you import it.
-Refer to [TSL Answer specification]({{ site.baseurl }}/admin/worksheets/tsl-answer.html) for the full syntax of the TSL file.
+Refer to [Answer TSL specification]({{ site.baseurl }}/admin/worksheets/tsl-answer.html) for the full syntax of the TSL file.

 {: id="answer-update"}
 ## Update an Answer